 Unfortunately, our current political leaders are failing to do this.
 They propose short term solutions, requiring minimal investment and thus resulting in insignificant progress.
 I joined the Green Party in 2014 precisely because their social and their environmental policies are interesting, intelligent and aim to create a more equal society.
 These ambitions are more necessary than ever before – especially on the Isle of Wight.

 The Green Party believe in investing in our futures – in housing, in food, in jobs and in our energy security.
-The Green Party believe in holding a referendum on our membership of the EU.
 The Green Party believe that our railways – and thus our Isle of Wight ferries – could be nationalised and run by the public for the public as a service, not for maximum profits of shareholders many miles from these shores.

-Standing as your candidate to be MP for the Isle of Wight was not part of my life plan – far from it.
+Standing as your Green candidate was not part of my life plan – far from it.
 But I am tired and despondent of reading and watching the direction of our national leaders taking us further down a path into privatisation of our public services, our hospitals, our schools.

 We deserve better than this.
 You deserve better than this.
 Our environment deserves better than this.

-2017 is the time to make those changes, and electing a Green MP for the Isle of Wight is a huge first step.
+Now is the time to make those changes, and voting Green is a huge first step.

 “The MP for the Isle of Wight should represent what the island stands for and what it does best.